Coast to Coast Against Cancer Foundation

-CCAC’s funding reserves of $660k can cover only 17% of annual granting activities, indicating a funding need.
+CCAC’s funding reserves of $660k can cover only 17% of annual granting activities.

 Notice to Donors: Following the discovery of fraudulent spending by a previous board member in F2014, CCAC underwent a forensic audit that identified disbursement of $426k in unauthorized payments during the fiscal year.
 This amount is recognized as an expense in other costs in the financial analysis below.
 CCAC is pursuing repayment of the misused funds from the former board member and will account for any recovered amounts as they are received.
 Subsequent recovery of $141k in F2016 and $28k in F2015, also reported in other costs, represent amounts received from another defendant in the civil action.

-This charity report is an update that is currently being reviewed by Coast to Coast.
+This charity report is an update that has been sent to Coast to Coast for review.
 Comments and edits may be forthcoming.

 Updated on July 31, 2017 by Katie Khodawandi.